hcsaustrup/inside-nova-pro/Documentation/Hardware/BaseBoard-OKMX6UL-C1.md

 ## Introduction

 [Forlinx Embedded](http://www.forlinx.net/) - the company producing the [SOM](SOM.md) - has a complete single board computer which should be capable of using the same CPU board as the NOVA Pro, while providing a wide selection of I/O as well as dip switches for various settings (boot options etc.).
+For a smaller version, see the [C2 board](BaseBoard-OKMX6UL-C2.md).

 ## Additional information